 This preserve is located in the Crystal Springs complex, a mixture of tallgrass prairie and pothole habitat in the Prairie Coteau region.
 Established in 1998, the purpose of the preserve was to showcase wetland restoration, in part by restoring seven small basins and large drainage area found on the preserve.
-Area managers for The Nature Conservancy at first didn’t realize what a gem 7-Mile truly was, and it wasn’t until some months later that staff discovered two small calcareous fens on the property.
+Area managers for TNC at first didn’t realize what a gem 7-Mile truly was, and it wasn’t until some months later that staff discovered two small calcareous fens on the property.

 From Clear Lake, SD, go seven miles east of town on Highway 22.
 The preserve is located on the northeast side of the intersection with the County Road.